denismaysov/kottans-frontend/README.md

 ## Intro to HTML and CSS
 I took the Basic Knowledge Course in HTML and CSS.
 Honestly, I did not learn anything new, due to the fact that I had previously taken courses on YouTube.
 It was useful to repeat, not in vain they say repetition is the mother of learning.

-Check it out by clicking on the link below and check it out for yourself.
+Check it out by clicking on the link below and check it out for yourself.<br>
 <a href="https://github.com/denismaysov/kottans-frontend/tree/master/task_html_css_intro">[Тека з скрінами]</a>